Keyamura Rokusuke: Plot

-Model
+Historical Model

-It is not clear how well this fiction reflects historical facts.
+The historical accuracy of this fiction is unclear.
 A small village community named Keyamura is located in Tsukinoki, Yamakuni-machi, Nakatsu, Ōita Prefecture.
 There is a tomb of Kida Magobee (木田孫兵衛), which was built in the Meiji period.
 There is also an apparently old manuscript about Keyamura Rokusuke that contains the dates of copy of 1716 and 1902.
 According to the manuscript, Rokusuke was a son of a rōnin and his local wife.
 He joined Toyotomi Hideyoshi's Korean campaigns and distinguished himself as the unrivaled warrior.
 He returned to the village and died at the age of 62.

 Kida Magobee himself was a real figure.
 He appeared as a retainer of Katō Kiyomasa in some contemporary sources.
 The Kiyomasa-ki, a not-so-faithful biography of Katō Kiyomasa written in the mid-17th century, claimed that Kida Magobee was killed in a battle with the Jurchens (Orankai) on the Manchurian border (in 1592).
 Japanologist Choi Gwan dismissed this claim.
 His name can be found in a letter written by Katō Kiyomasa about two months after his supposed death.
 One of the recipients was Kida Magobee himself.
-Until the end of the Edo period, the Kida family served to the Hosokawa clan, who replaced the Katō clan as the ruler of Kumamoto.
+The Kida family continued to serve the Hosokawa clan, who replaced the Katō clan as rulers of Kumamoto, until the end of the Edo period.

 New myth in South Korea

-In South Korea, Keyamura Rokusuke is known as the target of a successful suicide attack by a kisaeng (official prostitute) named Nongae.
+In South Korea, Keyamura Rokusuke is known as the victim of a suicide attack by Nongae, a kisaeng (official prostitute).
 However, the identification of the victim as Keyamura Rokusuke can only be traced back to the mid-20th century.

 The new myth is as follows:

 There is no contemporary record of Nongae.
 Relatively early accounts did not name the victim of her suicide attack.
-Later, various manuscripts of the Imjillok, a semi-fictitious history book, identify him as Katō Kiyomasa or Toyotomi Hideyoshi, which is obviously wrong.
-No contemporary Korean sources suggest that the Koreans recognized the name of Kida Magobee or Keyamura Rokusuke, not to mention his association with the suicide attack.
+Later, various manuscripts of the Imjillok, a semi-fictitious history book, identify him as Katō Kiyomasa or Toyotomi Hideyoshi, which is obviously incorrect.
+No contemporary Korean sources suggest that the Koreans recognized the name of Kida Magobee or Keyamura Rokusuke, let alone associated him with the suicide attack.

-Choi Gwan claimed that Bak Jonghwa (朴鍾和)'s Nongae and Gyewolhyang (1962) was the first to identify the victim as Keyamura Rokusuke.
+Choi Gwan claimed that Bak Jonghwa's (朴鍾和) Nongae and Gyewolhyang (1962) was the first to identify the victim as Keyamura Rokusuke.
 Kawamura Minato discovered a slightly earlier mention of the new myth: a Japanese novel named Keijō, Chinkai and Fuzan (1951) by Tamagawa Ichirō.